Don’t let homeowner associations block the sun

 - Reduces the performance of the system by more than 10%.

-- Adds more than $1,000 to the cost of the installation.
+- Adds more than five percent to the cost of the installation.

 This definition strikes a fair balance.
 It protects property-owners’ solar rights and HOA authority.
 It allows HOAs to set reasonable restrictions.
 HOAs are still able to approve installations.
 They are also able to deny systems that are unsafe.